 When comparing the control boards of the two models, you can immediately notice that some of the components you can see on the previous model’s board, are gone.
 Namely the accelerometer chip and the upgrade ports.
-This leads you to thinking that the V2 model lacks the stability of the V1 model… But bear with us for a little more, and we will explain this in the Flight Performance part of the article.
+This leads you to thin that the V2 model, lacks the stability of the V1 model… But, bear with us for a little more, and we will explain this in the Flight Performance part of the article.

 Unlike the first V1 models, the V2 model comes with rubber padding at the bottom of the motors, allowing them to be protected, and avoid the blocking of the motors, which was an issue with the first models of V1.

 The fact remains that the Ladybird is an extremely durable little drone, and even after many crashes, it will keep on flying.
 We say it again, this model is a great one for pilots without any drone flying experience.